GovInTheOpen/GitBook-Documents/how-to-run-an-ogc-project.md

    4. implement new features voted on by govs
    5. help project manage

-_Items marked with a \($\) involve funding by interested parties, something we think is essential for the short and long term success of a project._
+_Items marked with a \($\) involve funding by interested parties, something we think is essential for short term acceleration and long term success of a project._